Ensure safety on Bike to School Day and beyond

 Are you ready for the two-wheeling season?
 Check out these bike safety tips.

-National Bike to School Day is May 4.
+It’s time to celebrate National Bike to School Day.
 These six bike safety tips will help get your kids ready for the road.

 It’s the law in Nashville; any child under 16 must wear a helmet while riding.
 Visit nashville.gov for proper fit advice.